gabrieldorneles09/Ecoleta-NLW/README.md

 npm start
 ```

-Make sure to have the backend running on background, otherwise you won't be able to make any http request.
+Make sure to have the backend running on background, otherwise you won't be able to make any http request to the backend.

 ### 📱 Mobile / Mobile Folder